What was Groundswell like 6 years ago, when you first joined the team?

 What do you think the future of Groundswell and the FLX food system will look like?

 E: The Finger Lakes food system is incredibly abundant in so many ways, with exceptional regional farmers producing the best food imaginable.
 It’s one of the reasons I live here.
 But I think we’re missing some critical elements that would make the food system stronger, more resilient, more just and meet the needs of the people.
 This is one of the reasons it’s hard to leave Groundswell.
 I love systems thinking and there’s so much more work to do and I know the people are here who can make it happen!
 I’d love to see larger food hubs and aggregation efforts that support small farmers, and workforce development programs for farming and food jobs, and a coop that really prioritizes buying regionally.
 I hope there are more efforts to support land justice and land sovereignty for Black and Indigenous people.

 E: First and foremost, more time for my family, my farm and myself.
-I plan to continue to stay involved with some roles I started as a part of Groundswell and will continue as a volunteer, like facilitating Talking Circle on Race & Racism, staying a member of the FLX Land Access Working group and having time to be a member of the Soul Fire Farm Speakers Collective.
-I’ve also taken a totally different kind of job as Editor & Writer of The Natural Farmer, a newspaper NOFA publishes.
+I plan to continue to stay involved with some roles I started as a part of Groundswell and will continue as a volunteer, like facilitating Talking Circles on Race & Racism, staying a member of the FLX Land Access Working group and having time to be a speak as a member of the Soul Fire Farm Speakers Collective.
+I’ve been asked to work as a consultant with groups on organizational development and approaches to equity work and I’ve also taken a totally different kind of job as Editor & Writer of The Natural Farmer, a newspaper NOFA publishes.
 I’m excited to get back into detail oriented work like interviewing farmers and reading and writing about farming topics.
 I’ve committed to integrating justice into the paper and hopefully lead the paper to become a mechanism for NOFA to expand their role in food and farm justice.